Linus Neli

-Archbishop Linus Neli is the current serving Archbishop of the Roman Catholic Archdiocese of Imphal.
+Archbishop Linus Neli is the third Archbishop of the Roman Catholic Archdiocese of Imphal.
 He was appointed by Pope Francis on 7 October 2023.

 Early life and education

 Linus was born on 26 April 1957 in Senapati, Manipur.
 He studied philosophy at Christ the King College, Shillong, and theology from Papal Seminary, Pune.
 He holds a doctorate in canon law from the Pontifical Urbaniana University of Rome.

-Priesthood
+Priesthood and pastoral assignments

 Bishop Neli was ordained a priest on 20 December 1984, for the Archdiocese of Imphal.
+He has held several academic, pastoral, administrative, and judicial responsibilities within the Church over the course of his priestly ministry.